Subpecies Compendium

 + Knowhow (Gadgets)

-Shock attacks and Water Techniques deal +2 damage, and force you to make a Steady check versus Confusion (1), lasting a number of turns equal to the damage taken (minimum 1 turn).
+You take +2 damage, and become Confused (1) for a number of turns equal to the damage taken (minimum 1 turn).

 Construct